rust-random/getrandom/README.md

 This backend supports both web browsers (main window and Web Workers) and Node.js (v19 or later) environments.

+WARNING: It is highly recommended to enable the `wasm_js` feature only for binary crates and tests, i.e. avoid unconditionally enabling it in library crates.

 ### Custom backend

 If this crate does not support your target out of the box or you have to use